By Vanessa Quinteros

 But what if you don’t know your eye shape?
-You then start asking yourself, “what would look flattering on me”?
-“How can I figure out my eye shape”?
-Well, don't worry, we have you covered!
+You then start asking yourself, “What would look flattering on me?”
+“How can I figure out my eye shape?”
+Well, we have you covered!
 This article will share a detailed breakdown of how to determine your eye shape.
-Then it will be so much easier to choose the best lashes for you!
+Then it will be so much easier to choose the best lashes for you.

 The Lashify DIY lash extension system has various lash styles and lengths that are fully customizable.
 This allows you to create various lash maps that are flattering to your eye shape and personal style.
-The possibilities are truly endless!
-So let’s dive in and figure out what your eye shape is!
+The possibilities are truly endless.
+So let’s dive in and figure out what your eye shape is.

 How many eye shapes are there?

-How to determine eye shape
+How to determine your eye shape?

 2. Your eyelid space